Congratulations! And thank you for choosing The Cambridge for your mortgage.

 Mortgage payments will begin shortly after the money you borrowed is released to you.
 They’ll be collected by direct debit from your bank or building society account and your offer document shows how much they’ll be.

 Interest is charged from the start date of your mortgage.
 This is the date we transfer funds to your legal representative.
-The interest from the start date to the end of that month is known as the ‘initial interest’ and we will ask you to pay this sum by direct debit.
-Shortly after funds are released to your legal representative we will confirm in writing to you the initial interest that is due.
+The interest from the start date to the end of that month is known as the ‘initial interest’ and we'll ask you to pay this sum by direct debit.
+Shortly after funds are released to your legal representative we'll confirm in writing to you the initial interest that is due.

 You can change how you pay – to suit yourself

 There are two ways to make an extra payment.
 You can set up an additional monthly payment or you can pay a lump sum whenever you want.
-We’ll adjust your account balance on the day we receive the payment.
+We’ll adjust your account balance on the day we receive the payment and your monthly payment may be recalculated following a lump sum payment.

-Before making any overpayments please check the terms and conditions of your mortgage.
+Before making any overpayments please refer to your mortgage offer to check the terms and conditions of your mortgage.
 Early repayment charges may apply.

 Helping you keep track